WichoEguia/DigitalLibraryStore/src/main/BooksController.md

 # BooksController Class Documentation

-The `BooksController` class is a REST controller in a Spring Boot application that provides endpoints for managing books in a digital library system.
-It allows CRUD operations on books, as well as search functionality based on various criteria like title, publish date, ISBN, and popularity.
+The `BooksController` class is a REST controller in a Spring Boot application that provides endpoints for managing book in a digital library system.
+It allows CRUD operations on book, as well as search functionality based on various criteria like title, publish date, ISBN, and popularity.

 ## Class Overview